lulf/lulf.github.io/_posts/2016-08-10-messaging-as-a-service.md

 The [EnMasse](https://enmasseproject.github.io) project was created to provide the required tools and services for deploying and running a messaging service on [Openshift](https://www.openshift.com/).
 Running on Openshift means you can either run EnMasse on your own instance or in the cloud.
 You can also run EnMasse on [Openshift Origin](https://www.openshift.org/), which is the upstream community project.

 The rest of this post will try to give an initial overview of EnMasse.
+EnMasse is still under development, so a lot of the features mentioned may not be implemented or they are work in progress.

 ![EnMasse Overview]({{ site.url }}/images/enmasse_overview.png)